 Bowen Court Apartments

-IES ANZ Chief Judge, Professor Emeritus Warren Julian AM, stated:
+About Bowen Court, IES ANZ Chief Judge, Professor Emeritus Warren Julian AM, said:

 “The lighting for this recycled housing project is primarily to produce a safe, efficient and low-cost environment.
 It has achieved this but with a bonus that makes very basic dwellings and their connecting and public spaces seem like an upmarket unit block.
 The designer used a mixture of lighting techniques to illuminate stairwells, landings and open areas.
 Indirect lighting and diffused light has been used effectively to achieve aesthetic as well as pragmatic objectives.
 Custom made but inexpensive components were used, such as the light boxes in every unit that harvest daylight and provide electric light by night.”